Library study spaces must be booked in advance. See the Seat Booking page for more information.

 Ensure that you have received a confirmation email for your booking.
 This should

 arrive within a few minutes of placing your booking.
-You must show this email to Reception staff to be permitted access to the building.
 If you do not recevie your confirmation email please contact us.

 Booking times must be strictly adhered to.
 The collection slots have been put in